timonity/Route/README.md

 ### Functionality Extension

-Feel free to subclass `Router` and add new navigation commands to existing ones or override them.
+Feel free to subclass or extend `Router` in order to add new navigation commands or override them.

 ## Requirements